huggingface/blog/hardware-partners-program.md

 But taking these massive models into production, and making them run fast at scale is a huge challenge for any Machine Learning Engineering team.

-What if you don’t have thousands of highly skilled Machine Learning Engineers on payroll like the above companies?
+What if you don’t have hundreds of highly skilled Machine Learning Engineers on payroll like the above companies?
 Through Optimum, our new open source library, we aim to build the definitive toolkit for Transformers production performance, and enable maximum efficiency to train and run models on specific hardware.